dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 ---
 title: "Run visibility"
-description: "Monitor your scheduled jobs to make performance improvements."
+description: "Monitor your jobs to make performance improvements."
 tags: ["scheduler"]
 ---

-You can view the history of your runs and the model timing dashboard to help identify where improvements can be made to the scheduled jobs.
+You can view the history of your runs and the model timing dashboard to help identify where improvements can be made to jobs.

 ## Run history

 The **Run History** dashboard in dbt Cloud helps you monitor the health of your dbt project.
 It provides a detailed overview of all of your project's job runs and empowers you with a variety of filters to help you focus on specific aspects.
 You can also use it to review recent runs, find errored runs, and track the progress of runs in progress.
 You can access it on the top navigation menu by clicking **Deploy** and then **Run History**.

-The dashboard displays your full run history, including job name, status, environment associated, job trigger, commit SHA, schema, and timing info.
+The dashboard displays your full run history, including job name, status, associated environment, job trigger, commit SHA, schema, and timing info.

 dbt Cloud developers can access their run history for the last 365 days through the dbt Cloud user interface (UI) and API.